ykumashev/leetcode/README.md

 # leetcode
-solutions to some of the exercises on leetcode.
+Solutions to some of the exercises on leetcode to show my programming skills.
+There are more exercises solved on website.